peterdemaeyer/supernova-assertions/CONVENTIONS.md

 ### Exception messages

-Exception messages must be phrases, without capital at the start (unless it's a proper name) or punctuation at the end.
+Exception messages must be phrases, without capital at the start (unless it's a proper forwardingFunction) or punctuation at the end.
 Think of an exception message as the continuation of a sentence "Operation failed because ...".
 It is the caller's responsibility to incorporate the exception message in its own message and punctuate it appropriately at the end.